BenAcord/AutoRpt/templates/training/web-200-lab/report/0-execsummary.md

 # High-Level Summary

-I was tasked with performing a white-box penetration test towards Offensive Security Exam.
+I was tasked with performing a white-box penetration test towards Offensive Security Web Attacks with Kali Linux course lab.
 A white-box penetration test is sifting through the massive amount of data available to identify potential points of weakness.
 The focus of this test is to provide a comprehensive assessment of both internal and external vulnerabilities.
 My overall objective was to evaluate the application, identify vulnerabilities, and write automated exploit while reporting the findings back to Offensive Security.

 BOILERPLATE_VULNS_CHART